 Lash Artist Physical Abilities

 Becoming an Eyelash Extension Technician is not for everyone.
-It is a physically demanding profession that requires physical skills.
+It is a physically demanding profession that requires physical skills and a lot of patience.

 For one, you'll need to have great eyesight as a lash artist.
-If your eyesight isn't naturally 20/20, then you'll need glasses or contact lenses that correct your vision to be perfect.
+If your eyesight isn't naturally 20/20, then you'll need glasses or contact lenses that correct your vision to be able to see.
 Most often you'll be working with single extensions measured in millimeters.
-The most common extensions are black so you'll need perfect vision to see your work.
+The most common extensions are black so you'll need clear vision to accurately see your work.

 Because the lash extensions are so small, you'll be working with 2 sets of tweezers on your clients.
 The tweezers are sharp, the lashes are tiny, so you'll need reliable hand-eye coordination to carefully glue the extensions on to the real lashes.